AKJUS/go-web-app/app/scripts/translatte/README.md

 ```bash
 pnpm translatte generate-migration ./src/translationMigrations ./src/**/i18n.json
 ```
-Once the migration file has been created, the migration file can be commited to the VCS.
+Once the migration file has been created, the migration file can be committed to the VCS.

 ### Applying migrations